Relationship Advice

 Thanksgiving and Christmas came and went.
 We took care of business with CeeCee, and it was time to find another car.
 Let me tell you, my insurance company was not happy about my Confession Fest.
 But I was.
 Bobby had an idea.
 He suggested that we buy a Crossfire.
 Wait.
 Whuut?
 He knew that the Crossfire convertible was my dream car.
 He had looked around and said it was within our budget.
 I was beside myself with happiness.

-Bobby asked me for my preferences: Red or black only, convertible, and a non-boring interior, please.
+Bobby asked me for my preferences: Mmmmmm, red or black only, convertible, and a not-boring interior, please.
 No sweat.
 Haha!
 Chrysler had only made them from 2005-2008, and they were well out of production, so what I was asking for wasn’t exactly easy to find.
-I’m kind of a brat, I know.
+Yeah, I’m kind of a brat.
 We looked at a few, but they weren’t right.
 Bobby found one in Philadelphia, more than 300 miles from home.
 It was January, and it was snowing, but I put the top down and sat in her smiling while snow fell on my head.
-Bobby stood there, arms crossed, laughing and knew we had found the one.
+Bobby stood there, arms crossed, laughing and he knew we had found the one.

-He countered, smiling, “Well, that’s just not right.
+He countered, “Welllll, that’s just not right.
 What is that?”

-Everyone smiled because we all knew it was true.
+The room got quiet because we all knew it was true.
 The definition of grace is “an undeserved gift.”
 I did something wrong.
 I was guilty.
-I confessed and received forgiveness.
-And grace.
-This whole story, while all true, is amazingly a metaphor for what God did for us when he sent Jesus to this earth for us.
-But it didn’t end there.
+I confessed, asked for forgiveness.
+Then.
+Then… grace.
+This true story is a metaphor about what God did for us when he sent Jesus to this earth for us.
+Jesus came to earth as a baby at Christmas, but it didn’t end there.
 Jesus finished the story by dying, rising again and offering us life through him if we follow him.

 Grace is a central theme in the Christmas story, reflecting the undeserved favor and love that God extends to you and me.